 Made with milk, white, dark and unsweetened chocolates, this rich, decadent brownie recipe is perfect for special occasions and holiday cookie plates.
 Find more great cookies on the Simple Cookie Recipes page!

-These incredible decadent quadruple chocolate brownies for many years - they are truly amazing and everyone loves them.
+I have made these incredible decadent quadruple chocolate brownies for many years - they are truly amazing and everyone loves them.
 But they are only a once-a-year treat for our family.
-Why?
-Two reasons, really:

-- They are rich (and full of calories)
+- They are rich (and full of calories).

-- They are also kind of expensive
+- They are also kind of expensive.

 Which pretty much makes it the perfect holiday treat, in my book!
 They'd also make a fun birthday or other type of special event treat.
 But they aren't your run-of-the-mill brownies, that's for sure.

 I adapted this decadent brownie from a Food and Wine recipe that originally made 2 large pans of brownies and called for pounds of butter, chocolate, and a mind-boggling 16 eggs!
 Obviously this was not a recipe for the faint of heart.